wdi-sg/wdi-project-3-there_is_no_i/README.md

 Jasmine Lee

 ### Acknowledgments :sparkling_heart:
-We acknowledge ourselves for all the hard work that has gone into this project over the past 2 weeks and, more importantly, the people who have helped us along the way.
+We acknowledge ourselves for all the hard work that has gone into this project over the past 2 weeks, but more importantly, the people who have helped us along the way.